 When you buy through our links, we may earn an affiliate commission.

 If a Fitbit stops automatically tracking sleep, restart it using the specific directions for that Fitbit model.
-If the Fitbit is still not tracking sleep automatically, users can adjust the device’s sleep sensitivity level or start and stop the sleep tracker manually using the Fitbit app.
+If the Fitbit is still not tracking sleep automatically, users can adjust some of the device’s settings.

-First, make sure your Fitbit is snug on your wrist before going to sleep to ensure the most accurate sleep tracking.
-However, if your Fitbit still doesn’t track your sleep, try the following troubleshooting tips:
+The first thing to do is make sure your Fitbit is snug on your wrist before going to sleep to ensure the most accurate sleep tracking.

 Adjust the Fitbit’s Sleep Sensitivity Mode

 Some Fitbits have normal and sensitive modes for tracking sleep.
-If you move a lot in your sleep, the sensitive mode may make it look like you aren’t sleeping at all.
+If you move a lot in your sleep, the sensitive mode may make it look like you aren’t sleeping.
 For light sleepers, normal mode is better.

-Here are the steps to change the sleep sensitivity mode of your Fitbit using your mobile device:
+Here are the steps to change the sleep sensitivity mode of your Fitbit using an iOS device:

 - In the Fitbit app, click on your profile icon.